 Who Is Princess Anne?

-British Princess Royal, the only daughter of Queen Elizabeth II and Prince Philip, was born in London, on August 15, 1950.
+Princess Anne was born in London, on August 15, 1950.
 In 1973, she married Lieutenant (now Captain) Mark Phillips of the Queen's Dragoon Guards, but they were divorced in 1992.
 They had two children together, Peter Mark Andrew (1977) and Zara Anne Elizabeth (1981).
 She later married Timothy Laurence in 1992.

-An accomplished horsewoman, Princess Anne has ridden in the British Equestrian Team, and was European cross-country champion in 1972.
-She is a keen supporter of charities and overseas relief work, having acted as president of Save the Children Fund and travelled widely in order to promote its activities.
+An accomplished horsewoman, Princess Anne won the individual gold medal at the 1971 European Eventing Championships and became the first Royal Olympian when she was named to the 1976 British equestrian team.
+She is a keen supporter of charities and overseas relief work, having acted as president of Save the Children Fund and traveled widely in order to promote its activities.
 Since 1988, she has been a member of the International Olympic Committee and is president of the British Olympic Association.
 Her daughter, Zara Phillips, won the European Eventing Championship in 2005.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!